Helpful Info

 Summary:

-Take a good look at the reviews online before committing to HRV.
+Take a good look at the HRV reviews online before committing, especially if you’re comparing Smart Vent vs HRV for performance and price.

 DVS